nicc777/home-tunnel-via-csp/DEV_NOTES.md

     Type: aws
     Profile: default    # Assuming all cloud provider will had some concept of a profile and region
     Region: eu-central-1
-    Configuration:      # Must be included on the system used to provision the initial infrastructure
+    # Below must be included on the system used to provision the initial infrastructure
+    TargetApiConfiguration: # For API config distribution.
+Systems not on the network or not reachable at the provisioning time will be skipped
+      LocalPath: /tmp/.cumulus_tunnel_api.json
+      Distribution:
+        ResourceServers:
+        - Hostname: my-server
+          Username: my-user
+          SshPrivateKey: /home/user/.ssh/some-key.pem
+          TargetPath: /home/user/.cumulus_tunnel_api.json
+        Clients:
+        - Hostname: my-laptop
+          Username: my-user
+          SshPrivateKey: /home/user/.ssh/some-key.pem
+          TargetPath: /home/user/.cumulus_tunnel_api.json
+    Configuration:
     - Name: VPC_ID
       Value: xxx
       EnvOverride: PARAM_VPC_ID